samoanspam/cse-251-student-version/lesson_01/canvas/prepare.md

 Although the GIL will run threads concurrently (ie., one at a time switching quickly between them), you still might need to protect shared data between threads.

+A critical section is any code that can only have one thread access it at a time.
+This can be one line of code or hundreds.
+The main goal of a programmer that is working with threads is to detect critical sections.
+If you miss them, your program will have strange behaviors or crash.

 For Example: let's say that you have threads that are using a file as a counter (I know that this is a made up example).
 The file will contain an integer that is the count.

 ```python